rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 {{% chapter_header "React ...props syntax" "react-props-syntax-spread-rest" %}}

-Another strategy for passing props to a component is the {{% a_blank "JavaScript spread operator" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax" %}}.
+Another strategy for passing all props to a child component is the {{% a_blank "JavaScript spread operator" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax" %}}.
 JavaScript's spread operator in React is a useful power feature and you can read people referring to it as the **React ...props syntax** even though it is not really a React feature but just a thing coming from JavaScript.

 {{< highlight javascript "hl_lines=10" >}}
 class App extends Component {